sbarnes7/PitConn-App/README.md

 # PitConn App
  TA Instruments PitConn App
  ## Current Things to Address
-  - [ ] Reviewed APC, thermal analysis, rheology, and videos do rest before 10 tomorrow
+ - [ ] Fix table for APC with spelling error
  - [ ] Q5000 SA applications, might not be accurate
  - [ ] Hybrid Rheometer is missing a video
  - [ ] Advanced peltier plate temperature systems might be incomplete